allan-wang9/allan-wang9/README.md

 - 👋 Hi, I’m @allan-wang9
-- 👀 I’m a 4th year computer science student at Carleton Univerity and currently interning at Nokia as an Software Developer.
+- 👀 I’m a final year computer science student at Carleton Univerity and currently interning at Nokia as an Software Developer.
 - 📫 You can reach me at <allanwang@cmail.carleton.ca> !

 <!---